Deep In The Woods

-With the female master of the London Underground in her hands, stuntwoman-turnedvampire hunter Dawn Madison must fight off her followers, a vicious pack of undead teenage girls who put the vamps Dawn had to deal with in Los Angeles to shame...
+Dawn Madison has captured the master of the London Underground, but now must face her followers-a vicious pack of undead teenage girls who put the vamps in Los Angeles to shame.

 Essay on Chris Marie Green's Deep in the Woods

 I wrote my "Vampire Babylon" series for a few reasons.
 I wanted to:

 - flesh out a hunter who was kick-ass yet vulnerable.

 - have fun with a group of characters (and I do mean the quirky kind) who would serve as a hunting team.